dystonse/dystonse-docker/README.md

 **After checkout:**
 * Copy `sample.env`, edit and rename it, following the instructions inside the file.
+* If you want to use bind-mounts for `filevolume` and/or `dbvolume`, edit `docker-compose.yml` accordingly and create those directories.
 * Check if the entries in `docker-compose.override.yml` match the sources you want to use.
 You can add new sources by copying the existing entries and changing the name and the references to `<source>.env` files of the services.
 * Compile with `docker-compose build`.
 * Then, execute `docker-compose up -d`.